txqueuelen/stateless-dns/README.md

 The zone fail is incorrect and the database is not populated.
 The sqlite database exists so it is not populated again.

-### Changing the zones does not restart the DNS

-An annotation with the has of the file is missing